opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 After a classifier is trained, it can be applied to a region of interest (of the same size as used during the training) in an input image.
 The classifier outputs a "1" if the region is likely to show the object (i.e., face/car), and "0" otherwise.
 To search for the object in the whole image one can move the search window across the image and check every location using the classifier.
 The classifier is designed so that it can be easily "resized" in order to be able to find the objects of interest at different sizes, which is more efficient than resizing the image itself.
 So, to find an object of an unknown size in the image the scan procedure should be done several times at different scales.

 The word "cascade" in the classifier name means that the resultant classifier consists of several simpler classifiers (*stages*) that are applied subsequently to a region of interest until at some stage the candidate is rejected or all the stages are passed.
 The word "boosted" means that the classifiers at every stage of the cascade are complex themselves and they are built out of basic classifiers using one of four different ``boosting`` techniques (weighted voting).
 Currently Discrete Adaboost, Real Adaboost, Gentle Adaboost and Logitboost are supported.
 The basic classifiers are decision-tree classifiers with at least 2 leaves.
-Haar-like features are the input to the basic classifers, and are calculated as described below.
+Haar-like features are the input to the basic classifiers, and are calculated as described below.
 The current algorithm uses the following Haar-like features:

 .. image:: pics/haarfeatures.png